 Our calculation of pro forma net loss per share attributable to common stockholders gives effect to the conversion of our redeemable convertible preferred stock using the if-converted method as though the conversion had occurred as of the beginning of the period or on the date of issuance, if later.
-The pro forma share amounts also give effect to the RSUs subject to both a service condition and a liquidity condition for which the service condition has been satisfied as of December 31, 2020 on a weighted-average basis.
+The pro forma share amounts also give effect to the RSUs subject to both a service condition and a liquidity condition for which the service condition has been satisfied as of December 31, 2020 and March 31, 2021 on a weighted-average basis.

-The net loss used in computing unaudited pro forma basic net loss per share gives effect to losses resulting from the remeasurement of the redeemable convertible preferred stock warrant liabilities.
+The net loss used in computing unaudited pro forma basic net loss per share has been adjusted to remove gains or losses resulting from the remeasurement of the redeemable convertible preferred stock warrant liabilities.
 The net loss used in computing unaudited pro forma basic net loss per share also gives effect to the share-based compensation expense associated with our RSUs.
-If a qualifying liquidity condition had occurred on December 31, 2020, the Company would have recognized approximately \$9.8 million of cumulative share-based compensation on that date.
+If a qualifying liquidity condition had occurred on December 31, 2020, we would have recognized approximately \$9.8 million of cumulative share-based compensation on that date.
+If a qualifying liquidity condition had occurred on March 31, 2021, we would have recognized approximately \$19.2 million of cumulative share-based compensation on that date.
 Unaudited pro forma diluted net loss per share is the same as the unaudited pro forma basic net loss per share for the period as the impact of any potentially dilutive securities was anti-dilutive.